bittin/media-browser/README.md

 In the details view you will get a list of all the tags you defined for a media.
 Clicking on the link will open a new tab with all the media you assigned this tag.

-Right clicking on a tag gives you the option to remove the tag and all its entries from the database.
+Right-clicking on a tag gives you the option to remove the tag and all its entries from the database.
+This does not delete the media files.
+You can select media and *File->Move to Trash*.
+But this will currently only delete the media file.
+Not it's external metadata, the thumbnails or database entries.

 ![media-browser player controls](res/media-browsepr.png)